 Gastroenteritis illnesses cause vomiting and/or diarrhoea (runny poo).
-Some gastroenteritis Ilnesses can spread very easily in places where people use shared facilities and spend large amounts of time together, such as education institutions.
+Some gastroenteritis illnesses can spread very easily in places where people use shared facilities and spend large amounts of time together, such as education institutions.

 This resource should be used alongside Ministry of Education guidance on disease management and cleaning / disinfection processes, as well as existing policies in place at your own institution.
-This guidance is intended for schools and education facilities in the Auckland region.